-Although admission is free for the static collections and the sculpture park there are charges for some of the exhibitions so you might want to check the National Galleries Scotland website before you depart to see what’s currently on, especially as most paid exhibitions cost over £10 per ticket.
+Although admission is free for the static collections and the sculpture park there are charges for some of the exhibitions so you might want to check the National Galleries Scotland website before you leave home to see what’s currently on, especially as most paid exhibitions cost over £10 per ticket.

 Modern One is highly regarded for its rotating collection of exhibits and the permanent collection includes dramatic pieces from renowned artists like Francis Bacon, David Hockney, Tracey Emin and Andy Warhol.

-Across the road Modern Two houses selected pieces from the permanent collection as well as a continually updated catalogue of exhibits, and any interested member of the public can peruse the history of modern art media in the comprehensive archive library.
+Across the road, Modern Two houses selected pieces from the permanent collection as well as a continually updated catalogue of exhibits, and any interested member of the public can view the history of modern art media in the comprehensive archive library.

 While walking around the grounds you’ll be able to get up close and personal with artworks such as the bronze sculpture ‘Master of the Universe’ by Eduardo Paolozzi which is based on a drawing of Sir Isaac Newton, and the installation on the façade of Modern One by the artist and musician Martin Creed.

-It’s all very interesting but I’ll be the first to admit that this gallery isn’t for everyone, and by its very nature modern art is going to divide opinions, so bear that in mind if you find yourself rolling your eyes whenever you see arty types on TV enthusing over some emerging artist’s display of their manky old bed.
+It’s all very interesting but I’ll be the first to admit that this gallery isn’t for everyone, and by its very nature modern art is going to divide opinions so bear that in mind if you find yourself rolling your eyes whenever you see critics enthusing over some bizarre painting or sculpture.

 But if you’d like to see a Scottish attraction that’s just a bit different to the standard tourist traps you’ll find on Edinburgh’s Royal Mile I reckon the National Gallery of Modern Art is well worth a visit.